 - Ensure you have the correct knowledge and skills to do your work. - Are there risks involved?
-Before, beginning and during a job, consider the risks associated with all tasks you must perform. - Assess your work area, tools and equipment for hazards and ensure effective control measures are used.
+Before beginning and during a job, consider the risks associated with all tasks you must perform. - Assess your work area, tools and equipment for hazards and ensure effective control measures are used.

-- Make it your business to know where overhead and underground lines are located and how far you need to stay away from them in order to stay safe. - Consider the tools and electrical equipment that you may use.
-Ensure they are inspected prior to use. - Double check that your equipment or tools have been unhooked, unplugged, disconnected or de-energized when your work is completed. - Despite all precautions, equipment sometimes comes in contact with electrical lines.
-If equipment comes in contact with power lines, stay on or in the equipment and ask someone to contact Maritime Electric immediately.
+- Make it your business to know where overhead and underground power lines are located and how far you need to stay away from them in order to stay safe. - Consider the tools and electrical equipment that you may use.
+Ensure they are inspected prior to use. - Double check that your equipment or tools have been unhooked, unplugged, disconnected or de-energized when your work is completed.